 I visited Cartagena on my first ever trip to South America — and boy do I wish I visited sooner!
-The city is charismatic yet chaotic at times, bursting with color, and surprisingly relatively hip and bougie.
+The city is charismatic yet chaotic at times, bursting with color (great for those IG shots!), and surprisingly relatively hip and bougie.
 Expect cobblestone streets, colorful colonial buildings, a tropical climate, all the fresh fruit (and juices) you can imagine, and delicious seafood (think ceviche and Caribbean fish).

 We had the absolute best time possible, and I can’t wait to share all our favorite things to do in Cartagena!
 With a gorgeous historic old town (that’s entirely walkable), iconic Cartagena balconies, stone archways, overflowing flower pots, and charming doors and plazas, it’s a fantastic juxtaposition between old and new.

 The city kinda reminded me of other colorful, colonial cities, like San Juan in Puerto Rico and Antigua in Guatemala.
 But it’s got its own charm and grit – it’s basically the Queen of the Caribbean coast!